Install SpinDB

 Gadget | 2 | 49.99 | 99.98

-Sprocket | 10 | 3.50 | 35.00The total column is never stored on disk.
-It is computed from quantity * unit_price every time a row is read.
-You can still use STORED explicitly if you want the old behavior, but for most computed columns, virtual is the better default.
+Sprocket | 10 | 3.50 | 35.00total is never stored on disk.
+It's computed from quantity * unit_price on every read.
+You can still use STORED explicitly, but for most computed columns, virtual is the better default.

 OLD/NEW in RETURNING